TorbenJakobsen/run_sap_as_a_container/README.rst

 Download latest Ubuntu LTS (2404.2-2).

-Do the usual post install house keeping chores.
+Do the usual post-install housekeeping chores.

 .. code:: bash

-  apt update && apt upgrade -y
+  apt update && apt dist-upgrade -y

-Needed?
+Very much optional and probably not really needed as a server is expected to never try to sleep.

 .. code::